-What Does it Take to Be a Psychiatric Aide?
+What is a Psychiatric Aide?

-Occupation Description Assist mentally impaired or emotionally disturbed patients, working under direction of nursing and medical staff.
+Career Description Assist mentally impaired or emotionally disturbed patients, working under direction of nursing and medical staff.
 May assist with daily living activities, lead patients in educational and recreational activities, or accompany patients to and from examinations and treatments.
 May restrain violent patients.
 Includes psychiatric orderlies.